liferay/liferay-docs/develop/tutorials/articles/themes/creating-themes-with-the-liferay-theme-generator.markdown

 theme.
 Note that the base theme you wish to use can be changed after the theme has been created using the `gulp extend` command.

 There you have it!
 You now have a working theme.
-The generated theme's structure differs a bit from the traditional SDK developed theme.
-You can read more about that next.
+At the moment the theme is a bit bare bones, but you have everything you need to get started.
+The generated theme's structure differs a bit from a traditional SDK developed theme.
+You can read more about the differences next.

 ### Theme Anatomy

 The theme anatomy is a bit different for themes that have been generated with the theme generator.
 In a traditional SDK developed theme, your changes are placed in a `_diffs` directory.
 However, your changes are placed in the `src` directory for generated themes.
-The other noticeable change is all CSS files have been converted to Sass SCSS files.
+The other noticeable change is that all CSS files have been converted to Sass SCSS files.
+SCSS is the new main syntax known as Sassy CSS, which allows you to use the latest CSS3 styles and Sass syntax advantages, such as nesting and variables.

-Now that your theme is created, you can take advantage of the gulp tasks available to you.
+Now that your theme is created, and you understand your theme's anatomy more, you can take advantage of the gulp tasks that are available to you, to extend your theme.

 ## Gulp Theme Tasks